aplteam/MarkAPL/MarkAPL.md

 The result is a link like this one: [MarkAPL on GitHub](https://github.com/aplteam/MarkAPL "Link to MarkAPL on GitHub")

-When you hover with the mouse over the link the title (that's the stuff within the double-quotes) is displayed.
+When you hover with the mouse over the link the title (that's the stuff between the double-quotes) is displayed.

 Notes